At a Glance

 What’s the Research?

 This approach to AI-resilient learning experience design is based on foundational education research along with recent findings related to generative AI.
-We’ve tried to provide a robust foundation for you to build on as you guide your students towards a future where AI may be an integral part of their professions.
+We’ve tried to provide a robust foundation for you to build on as you guide your students towards a future where AI could play an important role in their work.

 Education Research

-Our approach is grounded in these key research-based instructional design approaches:
+Our approach is grounded in these research-based instructional design approaches:

 2. Authentic Assessments: Assessing students through assignments that closely relate to real-world situations provides a more accurate measure of their ability to apply what they’ve learned in practical situations.
 This approach aligns with the work of Grant Wiggins, who emphasizes the value of assessments that require students to perform tasks that demonstrate meaningful application of essential knowledge and skills (1998).